VMSdemo/FitPeriods_LC_predict2020-21/README.md

 pandemic of 2020-21?
 An experiment on 38 mortality series.“ by Vladimir M. Shkolnikov and Dmitry A. Jdanov

 The estimation in the paper is carried out in two steps.
+Both steps utilize function *LTabsC.R*.
+This function computes a complete life table from age-specific death rates by ages 0, 1, 2, ... .
+The function is stored in a separate file.

-The first step in *Predict-mortality-8.R* calculates the life table values.
-The outputs of this R code serve as inputs for the second step in *Calc_CI_for_ex_from_predctedLTs-2.R* that calculates the confidence intervals for the values estimated in the first step.
-Short description of the two steps follows.
+The first step in *Predict-mortality-8.R* predicts the life table values for specified years and evaluates fit of the prediction model.

+The outputs of this R code serve as inputs for the second step in *Calc_CI_for_ex_from_predctedLTs-2.R* that calculates the confidence intervals for the life expectancy values estimated in the first step.

+Brief description of the two steps and the LTabsC.R function follows.

 #### Predict-mortality-8.R